splynx/docs/files/en/networking/routers_settings/routers_settings.md

 *If API Authorization is used - Mikrotik API should be enabled and configured on the _Mikrotik_ tab and in Router settings.*

-**API ACCOUNTING** - Splynx will login every 5 minutes (can't be changed) and gathers statistics from the Mikrotik router using Mikrotik API;
+**API ACCOUNTING** - Splynx will log in every 5 minutes (can't be changed) and gather statistics from the Mikrotik router using Mikrotik API;

 **RADIUS ACCOUNTING** - Router sends accounting statistics every **n** seconds to the Radius (Splynx) server using RADIUS accounting packets. **n** is a configurable value.
 It can be configured per NAS type under *Config / Networking / Radius / NAS Type / Load / Accounting interval (in sec)*.